eclipse-iceoryx/iceoryx/iceoryx_examples/icedelivery_on_c/README.md

-# [NOT YET IMPLEMENTED] icedelivery in C - Transfer data between POSIX applications
+# icedelivery in C - Transfer data between POSIX applications

 **Hint** This example shows a work in progress.
 The API for the `publisher` and `subscriber` is finished but we still have to integrate the new building blocks